CodepenCreativeChallenge/voting-app/README.md

 If you don't like git on the command line you can use GUI-tools like [sourcetree](https://www.atlassian.com/software/sourcetree/overview).
 It's not for me but it's definitely one of the better git GUI-tools.

-Always remeber we are here for fun so feel free to kick in some ideas.
+Always remember we are here for fun so feel free to kick in some ideas.
 We obviously don't want a standard material design app but rather something creative and amazing.

 ## developing